adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              Develop faster, edit easier, and publish confidently with CloudCannon as your Hugo CMS.
+              With CloudCannon as your Next.js CMS, your whole team can collaborate to create incredible static sites with React components.
+Developers can leverage their existing React knowledge, and content editors will reap the benefits of CloudCannon’s powerful and intuitive CMS.
           styles:
             desktop:
               text_alignment: